Electromod: Manufacturer

 In November 2021, Ford Performance released the "Eluminator" 281 hp crate EV motor, which was the same traction motor used in the Ford Mustang Mach-E GT Performance Edition and used to power the 1978 F-100 Eluminator restomod pickup truck.
-As of 3 November 2021, it was available for pre-order but not yet shipping.
+As of 3 November 2021, the crate motor was available for pre-order but not yet shipping.
 Final assembly and integration of the F-100 Eluminator was performed by McCue-Lane electric Race Cars (MLe), a shop operated as a partnership between Pat McCue and racer Jeff Lane.

 Hyundai Motor Corporation won praise from the press for its Heritage Series electromods presented in 2021, which include a Pony and Grandeur, both restored and repowered as EVs and carrying that brand's "Parametric Pixel" design language applied to its Ioniq sub-brand.
 Powertrain details were not supplied.
 Additional factory electromods shown recently include conversions of a Maserati Shamal (November 2020), the Manta A previously mentioned (May 2021), and Renault 5 Diamant and Turbo 3E one-offs (2022).

 At the 2023 Tokyo Auto Salon, Toyota demonstrated two AE86-based electromod concepts: the BEV Concept, which is a Corolla Levin equipped with the electric motor from the Tundra i-Force Max hybrid coupled to the original manual transmission, drawing from a storage battery taken from the plug-in version of the Prius hybrid; and the H2 Concept, which is a Sprinter Trueno that retains its internal combustion 4A-GE engine, modified to run on hydrogen fuel instead of gasoline.